Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 Here's an intuitive explanation of why it fails:

 - If you want a vegetable and I give you a carrot, you'll be happy.
-- If you want a function which works on all vegetables and I give you a tool which only works on carrots, you'll be disappointed.
+- If you want a function which works on all vegetables and I give you a function which only works on carrots, you'll be disappointed.

 This is why mypy rejects the second example (with `vegetable_func`) but not the first (with just `vegetable`).